SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 However, there are certain conditions in code
-(that will be expanded upon later) that require the compiler to have a *long-term* access that lasts several lines of execution and can potentially overlap with other accesses.
+(that will be expanded upon later) that require the compiler to have a *long-term* access that lasts several lines of execution, meaning that the access can potentially overlap with other accesses.

-With these definitions in place, the guarantee of exclusive access can defined as no write access can overlap any other access to the same area of memory at the same time of execution.
-If a long-term access overlaps with another access to the same area of memory, where one of the accesses is a write access, then that is an exclusive access violation.
+Another way to conceptualize the difference between instantaneous vs. long-term accesses is by going back to the metaphor that accessing the same area of memory is like writing and reading a shared piece of paper.
+Imagine your code as a set of people that take turns to either read a set amount of words or write something specific onto the paper.
+Instantaneous access means the people take distinct turns to interact with the paper, making the resulting output is easy to reason about and predict.
+Long-term access means the turns aren't distinct and instead potentially overlap each other, meaning you could get people reading and writing on the paper at the same time to potentially unpredictable results.

+In the case where multiple people are reading the same paper at the same time, regardless of how many people there are, the paper shows the same words to everyone.
+The output is deterministic.
+However, in the case where one person is writing or editing the words while another person is reading, the resulting sentences that are read out are *not* deterministic.
+Instead, it's dependent on factors like how fast one person reads or on how slow the other person writes.
+The same result of non-deterministic behavior applies to the case of multiple people writing on the same paper at the same time.

 What Exclusive Access Guarantees
 --------------------------------

+In order to keep the the result of write and read accesses deterministic and prevent against memory corruption, Swift guarantees *exclusive access* when accessing memory, which means that no write access can overlap any other access to the same area of memory at the same time of execution.
+Overlapping read accesses are allowed because the value returned is deterministic.

+If a long-term access overlaps with another access of any kind to the same area of memory, where one of the accesses is a write access, then that is an exclusive access violation.
+If that happens, the compiler will either catch the violation at compile time and give you an error, or if the the violation is detected at runtime, program execution will stop immediately instead of throwing an error.

 .. docnote:: Facts that need to go somewhere...

     - Within a single thread (use TSan for multithreading)...
     - When working with shared mutable state...
-    - It's guaranteed not accessed by two pieces of code at the same time
-    - Except for two overlapping reads
     - And except for things that we can prove are safe

 Exclusive Access for In-Out Parameters